 Many people have aloe vera growing in their yards.
 While it’s most known for its gel, which can be used to soothe and help heal minor burns.

-However, its ability to promote rapid cell regeneration helps support the body to heal rashes, wounds, fungal infections as well as many other skin problem types.
+However, its ability to promote rapid cell regeneration helps support the body to soothe rashes, scratches and many other common skin problem types.

 Aloe vera can be made into an aloe juice drink, which is great for skin and digestion.